The Fair Housing Act covers apartments, mobile homes, condos, houses and vacant lots that will be used for housing.

 What is the Equal Credit Opportunity Act?

 The Equal Credit Opportunity Act (ECOA) is a federal law to further protect individuals against financial discrimination.
-This law applies to all financial institutions, including credit card lenders, banks and loan originators.
+This law applies to all financial institutions, including credit card lenders, banks and mortgage loan originators.

 The ECOA prevents lenders from discriminating when approving loans or setting terms.